oscar-system/GAP_pkg/GAP_pkg_polycyclic/README.md

 # GAP_pkg_polycyclic

-This is generated wrapper package for the GAP package Polycyclic 2.16.
+This is a generated Julia wrapper package for the GAP package Polycyclic 2.16.

 ## Issues